How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Step 3.
 Tell Google Analytics About Your Business and Create Your Account

 Google Analytics will now prompt you for information about your business.
 You just need to select your industry, business size, and how you want to use Google Analytics.
-(If you’re not sure, it’s fine to just check everything here.)
+(If you’re not sure, it’s fine just to check everything here.)

-Then, just click “Create”
+Then, just click “Create.”

 Google Analytics Business Information Screen Prompting the User for Details About Their Business and How They Intend to Use Google Analytics